selamawitN/ip-tetris-game-review-/Replayability.md

 }
 ```
 ### 🔄 Fast Restart (Keeps the Flow)
+**Idea:** If a player has to move their hand to the mouse, find a button, and click "Restart," they have time to think, "Maybe I should stop playing."
 ```js
 window.addEventListener('keydown', (e) => {
   if (gameOver && (e.code === 'Enter' || e.code === 'KeyR')) {